tiffanymonroe/wdi-remote-gizmo/projects/project_2/README.md

 **Friday, August 11**<br>
 1. Submit an issue to our class repo (as you normally do for homework) but with the following:
-- the title for your issue should be `Your Name - Project 2`
+- the title for your issue should be `Your Name - Project 2` by 10 am Eastern.
 - a link to your repo
 - a link to your live site.